OpenBubbles/site/quickstart.md

 ### With a Mac

 On a Mac, [download and run the QR code generator](https://github.com/OpenBubbles/Mac-Hardware-Info/releases/latest/download/Mac.Hardware.Info.zip).
 Scan the QR code or copy the activation code to your other device.
 The Mac does not need to stay online.
+It will not have access to your Apple Account.

 ::: info
 Your Mac can be shared with **up to 20 friends** with the App.
 However, it cannot register your phone number.